Creating a culture of perpetual learning

 Traditionally, learning in the workplace has been mostly about structured, formal training courses or qualifications.
 But this one-size-fits-all idea will not maximise the breadth of learning opportunities at your disposal or get the most out of your people.
-Instead, Christy Kualsingam, business strategist and founder of In•Side•Edge argues organisations need to expand their understanding of ‘learning opportunities’.
+Instead, Christy Kulasingam, business strategist and founder of In•Side•Edge argues organisations need to expand their understanding of ‘learning opportunities’.

 “Everyone learns in different ways.
 The bouquet of learning opportunities you curate should reflect this.
 Shadowing, mentoring, and stretch assignments are all options alongside widely used options like classroom learning and webinars.
 Peer-to-peer learning ‘across borders’ could be created between like-for-like organisations, across mature businesses and start-ups, or corporates and elite sports persons,” he says.

 Whatever the opportunity, architect it first.
 Don’t just bring in an expert speaker for a stand-alone session without careful designing.
 “Host a briefing / rehearsal session to establish connections with the speaker and moderator, conduct a pre-event audience survey so the event covers exactly what they want to learn, build in ample Q&A opportunities, and then create follow up events using feedback.
 Many organisations lose out on true benefits by putting a one-time event on and forgetting all about it.
-Continuous learning experiences that are heavily influenced or driven by the audience will create better value for the individual and greater payback for the organisation,” says Kualsingam.
+Continuous learning experiences that are heavily influenced or driven by the audience will create better value for the individual and greater payback for the organisation,” says Kulasingam.

 Anthony Santa Maria on how personalised learning builds future-ready workforces

 Vincent Belliveau, Senior Vice President & General Manager EMEA at Cornerstone OnDemand, explores the benefits of internal recruitment